gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-12/index.md

 - `lambda` **[Breaking Change]**

-- **Breaking Change**: the `lambda` module removes the `wait_for` variable as it was not working as intended due to a limitation in terraform's use of `depends_on` with data sources.
+- **Breaking Change**: the `lambda` module removes the `wait_for` variable as it was not working as intended due to a limitation in terraform&apos;s use of `depends_on` with data sources.
 Additionally, the implementation of `wait_for` introduced a perpetual diff issue where the `plan` would always detect a change.
 The removal of `wait_for` fixes that.

 To upgrade to this version, remove the `wait_for` input parameter in all calls to the `lambda` module.